Elena Rybakina: 2025: WTA Finals Champion

+In November, at the WTA Finals in Riyadh, Rybakina topped 4th-seeded Amanda Anisimova, No. 2 Iga Świątek, and second alternate Ekaterina Alexandrova to reach the semi-finals, where she defeated 5th seed Jessica Pegula.
+In the final, she upset world No 1 Aryna Sabalenka to capture the WTA Finals crown, and extend her 11-match win streak.
+As a result of her undefeated victory, Rybakina earned a record-breaking $5.235 million in prize money, and finished the season as the world no. 5.

 Playing style

 With a powerful serve, Rybakina is an aggressive baseliner who aims to finish points quickly, and whose high risk game style leads to an accumulation of both winners and unforced errors.
 She can generate effortless power, both on groundstrokes and her serve.
 Her forehand and backhand are both hit flat, with relentless depth and speed, allowing her to generate excellent power with both her groundstrokes, and she can hit winners with both shots.
-Her powerful serve, which is capable of reaching 127 mph, allows her to serve a large number of aces, and she led the tour in the ace count in 2020, serving 192 aces throughout the year.
-Due to her doubles experience, Rybakina aims to finish points at the net, and is a capable volleyer.
+Her serve, which is capable of reaching 127 mph, allows her to serve a large number of aces.
+She led the tour in the ace count in both 2020, with 192 aces, and in 2025, when she became the first player since Karolína Plíšková to hit over 500 aces in a single season.
 She also has good movement given her height, although this is one of the few weak areas in her game.
 Adriano Albanesi, a WTA coach, described her as "a right-handed [Petra] Kvitová".
 Rybakina plays with a very calm demeanor, and believes she can defeat any opponent.
-Early in her WTA career, she has excelled at three-set matches, winning 13 out of 14 from September 2019 through February 2020.

 Coaches

 Rybakina hired Andrei Chesnokov, whom she had already trained with at Spartak Tennis Club, to be her private coach in 2018 at the age of 18.
 This was the first time she had an individual coach.
 Chesnokov only coached in Moscow and did not travel with her to tournaments.
 In February 2019, Rybakina switched coaches to Stefano Vukov, a Croatian former tennis player who briefly competed mainly on the ITF Futures tour.
 With Vukov as her first travelling coach, Rybakina rapidly improved, rising from just inside the top 200 of the WTA rankings into the top 30 in about a year.
+In November 2024, she announced Goran Ivanišević as her new coach having split from Vukov after that year's US Open.
+They worked together until her 2025 Australian Open exit.

+In January 2025, Rybakina rehired Vukov as an additional coach; he was subsequently suspended by the WTA under a code of conduct investigation, and later banned for 12 months, barring him from gaining accreditation at WTA–sanctioned events.
+In his absence, Rybakina hired Italian coach and former ATP tour player Davide Sanguinetti.
+Vukov's ban was removed in August that same year, and he returned to coaching Rybakina.
+According to the Athletic, Rybakina told several people that "her relationship with [Vukov] had become personal and romantic"; they were said to have shared a hotel room in Melbourne during the Australian Open.